Distributions of a single date

 Distribution by day

-Here we can see that there are less births during the week-ends.
+In this example, we can see that there are less births during the week-ends.

 Planetary positions